monkeyshoulders/FRTest/README.md

 # RSS Feed Reader Project FEND
 ---

 This project was created as a part of Udacity's Front End Nanodegree program.
 I was to take the resource materials that were provided and finish writing a test suite in Jasmine.
-I had to research the JavaScript and HTML files to gain a understanding of how the application worked and then reverse engineer the test suite to finish writing the test that would make the code pass.
+I had to research the JavaScript and HTML files to gain a understanding of how the application worked and then reverse engineer the test suite to finish writing the test to make the code pass.

 ## How to Evaluate Project